frostime/py-auto-i18n/README_en_US.md

 export_dir:
 ```

-- `i18n_dir`: Directory where translation files are stored
+* `i18n_dir`: The directory for storing translation files
-- `main_file`: Main language translation file
+* `main_file`: The translation file for the main language
-- `code_files`: Types of code files to scan
+* `code_files`: The types of code files to scan
-- `i18n_pattern`: Pattern for identifying text that needs translation in code
+* `i18n_pattern`: The pattern to mark text that needs to be translated in the code
-- `dict`: Translation dictionary for specific terms
+* `dict`: A dictionary of specific terms for translation; you can place specific translations for your project here
-- `strategy`: Translation strategy: "diff" means only translate newly added content, "all" means translate all content
+* `strategy`: The translation strategy, `"diff"` means only translating new content, `"full"` means translating all content
-- `i18n_var_prefix`: Prefix for replacement variables used in code
+* `i18n_var_prefix`: The prefix used for replacement variables in the code
-- `export_dir`: Export directory, if set, will be used as the output directory for the export command
+* `export_dir`: The export directory.
+If set, it will be used as the output directory for the export command.

-You can modify these configurations based on your project’s needs.
+You can modify these configurations according to your needs.

 ### Override Global Configuration

-You can override global configuration for a specific project by adding a `global_config` section to the project configuration file.
-For example:
+In the project configuration, you can override the global configuration in the `global_config` field, like this:

 ```yaml
 code_files: